 Alzheimer’s Disease & Related Dementias

-AD is the most common cause of dementia (impairment of memory and thinking) and is characterized clinically by gradual onset and progression of disease, usually in later life (>60yrs).
+There are more than sixty causes of dementia: impairment of memory and thinking.
+AD is the most common cause and is characterized clinically by gradual onset and progression of disease, usually in later life (>60yrs).
 Impairment of memory, particularly for recent events, is most often the initial symptom of disease.
-Over a period of years impairment becomes more widespread affecting cognition, problem solving, orientation and activities of daily living.
 Death usually occurs within 5-20yrs.
 The AD brain is characterized by the abundant presence of beta-amyloid plaques and neurofibrillary tangles and substantial neuronal cell loss, particularly in the neocortex.
-It has recently been demonstrated that AD also involves a substantial (10-20yrs) presymptomatic phase of the disease in which first beta-amyloid plaques and then neurofibrillary tangles accumulate, leading to neurodegeneration and ultimately to clinical symptoms.
-This presymptomatic phase of the disease can be detected using either neuroimaging or cerebrospinal fluid biomarkers.
+It has recently been demonstrated that AD also involves a substantial (10-20yrs) presymptomatic phase in which first beta-amyloid plaques and then neurofibrillary tangles accumulate, leading to neurodegeneration and ultimately to clinical symptoms.

 Areas of Research